LalithYagnavalkya/TodoList-react.js-full-stack/README.md

 # A simple Todo website

-Created using  React.js as front end and backend with express node.js
+Created using  React.js for front end and backend with express node.js